Mexico violence: Alarming parallels to previous brutalities

 August 2011: Armed attackers carrying fuel canisters enter the Casino Royale in the northern industrial city of Monterrey, shoot some patrons, douse the place and set it alight before fleeing.
 Fifty-two people are killed, most of them women.
 Authorities attribute the attack to Zetas enforcing demands for extortion payments.

 August 2019: Gangsters burst into the Caballo Blanco bar in the oil city of Coatzacoalcos, Veracruz, block all the exits and set the place ablaze.
 Twenty-eight are killed.
-Authorities are still investigating, but the attack late Tuesday may have arisen out of a dispute over local drug dealing or a refusal to make protection payments.
+Authorities are still investigating, but the attack late Tuesday may have arisen out of a dispute over local drug dealing.

 BEHEADINGS